BACK TO GREEK WINE

 dried fruits and sweet spice.
 It is a dessert wine.

-There is a local variation they call Mezzo (less sweet.)
-It is not on Greece’s classification system.
-Italy’s vin santo, though based on the “Vin de Santorini,” is not the same as the Santorini wine.
+There is a local variety they call Mezzo (less sweet).
+It is not in Greece’s classification system.
+Italy’s Vin Santo, though based on the “Vin de Santorini,” is not the same as the Santorini wine.

 Santorini Wineries

 Santos is the island’s largest winery.
-A cooperative of around 2,500 growers who all toss their grape harvests, (of any size) into the mix.
+A cooperative of around 2,500 growers who all toss their grape harvests (of any size) into the mix.
 They blend them all, make the wine, and sell it.
-Each contributor gets a percentage of sales based on his contribution.
+Each contributor gets a percentage of sales based on their contribution.

 This method has some good points.
 For the small grape grower, they do not have to invest in expensive winemaking machinery or even storage space.
 Santos does that for them, for a fee.